storacha/docs/src/pages/faq.md

 ## How can I edit a file or add files to a folder?

 Since CIDs are immutable, it's not possible to edit files or add files to a folder.
 However, we are working on UCAN-based immutable pointers to enable this use case.

+## Where can I find your logo, media branding kit, and assets?

+You can find our branding guide or kit along with logos and assets either in this [IPFS directory](https://bafybeia2v7unj7mfkkqfc4zu5boyfui6mofyruoq222swpj3sfyjmiwcnq.ipfs.w3s.link/) or [Google Drive folder](https://drive.google.com/drive/folders/1X7W40TYguqFD9hOntb364BT3P62Za8fT?usp=sharing).